 Your roommate choice will be honored, so long as your designated roommate is eligible to live in the Scholars Complex.

-More Information from Residential Housing:
+Read more Information about the Scholars Complex from Residential Housing:

 Nestled in South Green, Hoover Hall is an accommodating living situation designed to provide high-achieving students all the resources the need to live and learn in a safe and quiet environment.
 Hoover provides all the amenities that an HTC students needs to both achieve academically, but also feel comfortable making friends and experiencing campus life.
 Living in Hoover will put students in contact with a dedicated residence life staff and like-minded students working together to reach their fullest potential.